MADMONEYDISTRO/feather-hub/README.md

 # feather-hub
-new project ig yes we logging executions not stealing so what if we os kiddo stop raiding
+new project no longer logging